Biosimilar Development

 A robust and complex process ensuring structural and clinical comparability is used to demonstrate a biosimilar’s clinical comparability to the reference product.

-Developing biosimilars has been made possible due to modern analytical advances in characterization and development of biologics:
+Developing biosimilars has been made possible due to modern analytical advances in characterization and development of biologics1:

 Accurate analytics allow assessment of critical quality attributes in the molecule that may impact clinical activity.
 These methods contribute to building a fingerprint of quality attributes for the reference drug.